Regular propagators of bilinear quantum systems: Examples

 \subsection{Potential well with dipolar interaction}

-In this example, $\Omega=(0,\pi)$ endowed with the standard Lebesgue measure, $V$ is the constant zero function and $W:x\mapsto x$ is the identity function.
-This academic example is a simplification of the harmonic oscillator, presented in Section \ref{SEC_harmonic_oscillator}, in the sense that $\Omega$ is bounded.
-It has been thoroughly studied by K. Beauchard in a serie of analyses (see among others \cite{beauchard,camillo}).
+In this example, $\Omega=(0,\pi)$ is endowed with the standard Lebesgue measure, $V$ is the constant zero function and $W$ is some function of class $C^k$, for some integer $k$.
+This academic example is a simplification of the harmonic oscillator, presented in Section~\ref{SEC_harmonic_oscillator} below, in the sense that $\Omega$ is bounded.
+It has been thoroughly studied by K. Beauchard in~\cite{beauchard,camillo}.
 These works give the first (and, at this time, almost the only one) satisfying description of the reachable set with $L^2$ controls from the first eigenvector for systems of the type of \eqref{eq:blse}.
-Using Lyapounov techniques, V. Nersessyan gave practical algorithms for approximate controllability in \cite{nersesyan}.
+Using Lyapunov techniques, V. Nersesyan~\cite{nersesyan} gave practical algorithms for approximate controllability.

 Equation \eqref{eq:blse} writes

 with boundary conditions $\psi(0)=\psi(\pi)=0$.